 For an example of the interaction between ruleId and rule.id, see §3.49.4.

 Not all existing analysis tools emit the equivalent of a ruleId in their output.
-A SARIF converter which converts the output of such an analysis tool to the SARIF format SHALL NOT set ruleId, and in particular, it SHALL NOT attempt to synthesize it from other information available in the original analysis tool's output.
+A SARIF converter which converts the output of such an analysis tool to the SARIF format SHOULD synthesize ruleId from other information available in the analysis tool's output.

-NOTE 2: If a converter were to synthesize a rule id, then two converters for the same tool might synthesize them differently, leading to loss of interoperability.
-For example, a SARIF consumer might mistakenly conclude that two issues, found in SARIF log files created by those two converters, were logically distinct because they had different rule ids.
+Each SARIF converter might synthesize ruleId in a different way.
+Therefore, a SARIF consumer SHOULD NOT attempt to combine the output from different converters for the same analysis tool, See Appendix D for more information about production of SARIF by converters.

 ruleIndex property

 If theDescriptor exists (that is, if theTool contains a reportingDescriptor object (§3.46) that describes the rule that was violated), a result object MAY contain a property named ruleIndex whose value is the array index (§3.7.4) of theDescriptor within theComponent.ruleDescriptors (§3.18.21).
 Otherwise, ruleIndex SHALL be absent.